percona/pmm/doc/source/conf-mysql.rst

 However, capturing all queries can consume I/O bandwidth and cause the
 |slow-query-log| file to quickly grow very large.
 To limit the amount of
-queries captured by the |slow-query-log|, use the *query sampling* feature available in Percona Server.
+queries captured by the |slow-query-log|, use the *query sampling* feature available in |percona-server|.

 The |log_slow_rate_limit|_ variable defines the fraction of queries captured by the |slow-query-log|.
 A good rule of thumb is to have approximately 100 queries logged per second.
-For example, if your Percona Server instance processes 10_000 queries per second, you should set ``log_slow_rate_limit`` to ``100`` and capture every 100th query for the |slow-query-log|.
+For example, if your |percona-server| instance processes 10_000 queries per second, you should set ``log_slow_rate_limit`` to ``100`` and capture every 100th query for the |slow-query-log|.